IHSSA State Debate Tournament

 Grace Rogers Paradigm

 To sum up my paradigm, I value good argumentation and clash.
-I default as a policymaker, so if you want me to vote on something different, tell me.
+I default as a policymaker, so if you want me to vote on something different, you have to tell me.
+I can follow pretty much any speed with good signposting and clear tags, but you need to slow down on theory/T/analysis that is tougher to flow.
 I will answer any questions before the round, and I think you should ask me about things to make this a good experience for us both!

 Kritiks: I have never been a K debater, and I consider my debate IQ on the K to be very low.
 If you decide to run a K anyway, and want to get my ballot, you need to drop the jargon and explain your argument extremely clearly.
 To be crystal clear: running a K in front of me is going to be tough.
 I have a high bar for clarity and understanding, and if I don't understand what is happening, it's going to be hard for me to vote for you.